 Next: These cats knew their owners where in trouble.

-11. Gracie and Schnautzie, courageous cats who alerted their owners to carbon monoxide and gas leaks
+16. Two courageous cats alerted their owners to carbon monoxide and gas leaks

 Pets can help their owners get out not only in the case of a fire, but also in event of a carbon monoxide or gas leak.
 A cat woke her owners to alert them to a carbon monoxide leak at their home in Reedsburg, Wisconsin.
 Gracie pounded on her owners’ bedroom door to let them know that something was wrong.
 Annette Shanahan said of Gracie, “Without her obviously we wouldn’t be here.”